xantorohara/metalock/README.md

 ## Examples

 This library has several unit-tests that demonstrates some cases.
-Also it contains demo application medatata-app in an "examples" directory.
+Also it contains demo application medatata-app in the "examples" directory.

 ## Download